 I am currently the Assistant Director of the Humanities Center for Digital Humanities at Carleton College, and a Visiting Assistant Professor in History.
 In this position, I coordinate the Digital Arts & Humanities minor; teach courses in history and digital humanities and work with students, faculty and staff to build a robust Digital Humanities program that fosters both digital scholarship and pedagogy on campus.

 I am an early medieval historian by training, with an interdisciplinary research agenda encompassing religious history, material culture, archaeology and the digital humanities.
 My current book project, “Listening to the Early Medieval Dead: Religious Practices in England, c.400-900 CE,” comes out of my doctoral dissertation, which I completed at Boston College in 2012.
 I leverage archaeological evidence (like bones, brooches, and buckets) and cutting-edge GIS mapping techniques to rewrite the history of the Anglo-Saxon conversion as a complex story of locally-negotiated, lived religious practices.

 Prior to coming to Carleton, I taught in the history department at the University of Minnesota, where I maintain active affiliations as a Post-Doctoral Associate in the Center for Medieval Studies and a member of the Digital Premodern Workshop at the Consortium for the Study of the Premodern World.
-I am also the associate conference director for the Haskins Society, which currently holds its annual conference at Carleton College each November.
+I am also a councillor of the Haskins Society, which currently holds its annual conference at UNC-Chapel Hill each November.